098ff/intern-2025/README.md

 # PromptPost Website (Frontend Internship Project)

-This project is part of my internship during June–July 2025.
+This project is part of my internship at Turnkey Communication Services (TKC) during June–July 2025.
 It is a frontend web project built with HTML, CSS, and JavaScript (no framework) focusing on layout design, responsive behavior, animation, and transition effects.

 ## 🔍 Project Scope